JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 #### 1.3.7.1 Convolutional Layer Filter Visualization <a class="anchor" id="1.3.7.1"></a>

 1. The visualized filters using the first convolutional layer of the selection model - **CNN Model With Batch Normalization Regularization** showed low-level features including edges and textures.
-2. The visualized filters using the second and final convolutional layer of the selected model - **CNN Model With Batch Normalization Regularization** showed mid-level features including patterns and shapes.
+2. The visualized filters using the second and final convolutional layer of the selected model - **CNN Model With Batch Normalization Regularization** showed mid-level to high-level features including patterns and shapes.

 ```python